-The Mr. Local History Project (MLH) has been preserving and promoting Jersey local history since the non-profit was established in 2019.
+The Mr. Local History Project (MLH) has been preserving and promoting Jersey’s local history since the non-profit was established in 2019.
 For this piece, we are on a mission to create the definitive online history of Krug’s Tavern, an Ironbound Newark landmark family institution.
-Krug’s Tavern, a shot and beer joint that’s survived thru WW2, the Riots, and gentrification, the four generations continue the family legacy with this legendary watering hole.
-Now Krug’s has reached its 90th anniversary, the non Profit Mr. Local History Project honors this monumental achievement will introduce a new keepsake collectible of the tavern screened on wood to the New Jersey Historic Village collection.
+Krug’s Tavern, a shot and beer joint that’s survived through WW2, the Riots, and gentrification, the four generations continue the family legacy with this legendary watering hole.
+Now Krug’s has reached its 90th anniversary, the non-Profit Mr. Local History Project honors this monumental achievement and introduces a new keepsake collectible of the tavern screened on wood to the New Jersey Historic Village collection.

 Wooden Keepsake Honors the Landmark & Krug’s History

-To honor the 90th anniversary of Krug’s Tavern, a statewide New Jersey non-profit who works to preserve and promote New Jersey’s local history was honored when Krug’s Tavern story was recommended to be added to the New Jersey Historic Village collection.
+To honor the 90th anniversary of Krug’s Tavern, a statewide New Jersey non-profit that works to preserve and promote New Jersey’s local history was honored when Krug’s Tavern story was recommended to be added to the New Jersey Historic Village collection.
 “I was so happy to nominate Krug’s to the village,” says Brooks Betz, Trustee at the Mr. Local History Project.
 “It’s not easy to get into this program but you can’t deny that Krug’s Tavern in Newark is a great family business that has become a local landmark that has now only survived, it’s been reborn.”
-Betz was introduced to Krug’s back in the early 90’s by his father in law, who was raised in Vailsburg and a Newark police officer.
+Betz was introduced to Krug’s back in the early 90’s by my father-in-law, who was raised in Vailsburg and a Newark police officer.

 Krug’s Tavern History

 Some call it a dive bar.
-Other call it a shot and beer joint.
-Call it what you will but for the past 90 years, Krug’s Tavern has be serving Down Neck locals of the Ironbound community for the last 90 years has always been known as the neighborhood gathering spot.
+Others call it a shot and beer joint.
+Call it what you will but for the past 90 years, Krug’s Tavern has been serving Down Neck locals of the Ironbound community for the last 90 years and has always been known as the neighborhood gathering spot.
 To many more, it’s a home away from home as the LaMotta’s treat you like family.
-Longtime a home to Newark cops, firemen and long shore men, Krug’s has always been at the center of the community on the corner of Wilson and Napoleon Streets.
+Longtime home to Newark cops, firemen, and long-shore men, Krug’s has always been at the center of the community on the corner of Wilson and Napoleon Streets.

-Let’s first take a look at the origin of the family name Krug.
+Let’s first look at the origin of the family name Krug.
 I had to smile when I found the definition; the meaning of KRUG includes the metonymic occupational name for a maker or seller of drinking jugs.
-It also includes those who drink, drinking, heavy drinker, drinking vessel, and tavern keeper.
+It also includes those who drink, drinking, heavy drinkers, drinking vessels, and tavern keepers.
 So when you enter the tavern, you know you’re in the right place for a good time.

-The Krug’s history starts back in March, 1932 when Frank and Laura Krug opened Krug’s Tavern on 118 Wilson Avenue in the Ironbound section of Newark.
-After 24 years of operating the tavern, when Frank Krug died in 1956, the bar was willed to his daughter Edna Krug LaMotta, who married Casper LaMotta.
+Krug’s history starts in March 1932, when Frank and Laura Krug opened Krug’s Tavern on 118 Wilson Avenue in the Ironbound section of Newark.
+After 24 years of operation, when Frank Krug died in 1956, the bar was willed to his daughter Edna Krug LaMotta, who married Casper LaMotta.

 Our Krug’s Family Album